lukaszciastko/jab/jab/README.md

 ### Resolving Dependencies

-All services in Jab should be provided using a `JabFactory<T>` method that passes an injector function as a paramter and is supposed to return an instance on a service, e.g:
+All services in Jab should be provided using a `JabFactory<T>` method that passes an injector function as a parameter and is supposed to return an instance of a service, e.g:

 ```dart
 final providers = <JabFactory>[